If you're looking for income then you should look at this list of the 20 best income portfolios.

 Charlie Munger has influenced Warren Buffett in that Warren Buffett now invests in great companies at a fair price.
 This is a big change from his previous investing practices where he invested in cigar bud companies.

 Here is a great interview where Warren Buffett gets time to dish out tons of investment wisdom.
 He is interviewed by the legendary Carol Loomis, who is a good friend of Warren Buffett.

-The best book on Warren Buffet that I have read is The Snowball: Warren Buffett and the Business of Life.
-It is a detailed book and unfolds in-depth Warren Buffett’s entire life.
-It is well worth a read.
+The best book on Warren Buffet that we’ve have read is Alice Schroeder’s The Snowball: Warren Buffett and the Business of Life.
+It is a detailed book and unfolds Warren Buffett’s entire life in debth.
+It is a wonderful read.

 Warren Buffett’s teacher was the late Benjamin Graham.
 Benjamin Graham was a dedicated value investor and he wrote the bible on value investing with his book The Intelligent Investor.

 The older Benjamin Graham had shifted positions and was in many regards a fan of index funds.
 He made many of the same conclusions based on The Relentless Rules of Humble Arithmetic that Jack Bogle would arrive at years later.